openlegend/core-rules/core/SRD.md

 **Effect:**

--   **Power Level 2** - The target's speed is increased by 5'.
+-   **Power Level 2** - The target's speed is increased by 10'.

--   **Power Level 4** - The target's speed is increased by 10'.
-Attacks against the target’s Evasion defense suffer disadvantage 1.
+-   **Power Level 4** - The target's speed is increased by 15', and it gains +2 to Evasion.

--   **Power Level 6** - The target's speed is increased by 15'.
-Attacks against the target's Evasion defense suffer disadvantage 2.
-The target gains an extra major action every round.
+-   **Power Level 6** - The target's speed is increased by 20', and it gains +3 to Evasion.
+Additionally, the target can make one extra major action on each of its turns.
+If the action requires a roll, it suffers disadvantage 2.

--   **Power Level 8** - The target's speed is increased by 25'.
-Attacks against the target's Evasion defense suffer disadvantage 3.
-The target gains an extra major action every round.
+-   **Power Level 8** - The target's speed is increased by 30', and it gains +4 to Evasion.
+Additionally, the target can make up to two extra major actions on each of its turns.
+If the target takes one extra action, it suffers disadvantage 2 if it requires a roll.
+If the target takes two extra actions, both of these actions suffer disadvantage 4 if they require a roll.

 ## Heal